Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Missouri Stats and Trends

-- The Tigers have been favored by 19 points or more one time this season and have not covered the spread in any of them.
+- This season, the Tigers are winless against the spread when entering a game as a favorite of 19 points or more.

-- Missouri's games this year have gone over the point total four times in five opportunities (80%).
+- Missouri's games this year have gone over the total in four out of five opportunities (80%).

-- When Missouri records more than 28.3 points, it is 0-3 against the spread and 2-1 overall.
+- Missouri is 0-3 against the spread and 2-1 overall this season when the team records more than 28.3 points.

-- In games that Missouri piles up more than 411.8 yards, the team is 0-2 against the spread and 2-0 overall.
+- When Missouri amasses more than 411.8 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Tigers have turned the ball over five times this season, four fewer than the Mean Green have forced (9).
+- The Tigers have five giveaways this season, while the Mean Green have nine takeaways .

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.